Understanding the 5 Types of Construction Project Costs

 • Permits and Licenses: Costs associated with obtaining necessary legal permissions to proceed with construction.

 Although indirect costs may seem peripheral, neglecting them can lead to unforeseen financial strain.
+On long-duration projects, for example, failing to budget for ongoing site security, administrative support, or temporary facilities can cause mid-project cash flow gaps or force trade-offs that affect quality.
 Understanding and planning for these costs is essential in:

 • Budgeting: Accurate budgeting that accounts for both direct and indirect costs ensures a more realistic financial plan.